HonzaStefanik/NI-AM1/04/index.md

 SoapUI was used to test the application.
 There are 2 test cases to cover valid data and invalid data inputs.

+The exported SoapUI project can be found [in the results directory](results/am1_04-soapui-project.xml)

 Both test cases can be seen in the following picture

 ![image](src/test/resources/soapui_test_cases.png)